equiano-institute/attackspace/README.md

 </td> <td>
 Intended Goal: Win a boat race by moving along the track as quickly as possible<br>

-Behavior: Boat going in circles and hitting the same reward blocks repeatedly<br>
+<td>Behavior: Boat going in circles and hitting the same reward blocks repeatedly</td>

 <td>Misspecified Goal: Hitting reward blocks placed along the track</td>